terascope/teraslice/docs/configuration/overview.md

 ## Configuration Asset Storage

 By default asset bundles are stored in Elasticsearch when uploaded.
-To store assets external to Elasticsearch you must define the `asset_storage_connection_type` within `terafoundation`.
+Defining the `asset_storage_connection_type` will allow Teraslice to store assets in an external storage medium.
 If using a connection besides `default`, specify it with the `asset_storage_connection` field.

 Currently S3 is the only external asset storage type enabled.
-To specify the S3 bucket to store assets within use the `asset_storage_bucket` field.
+Use the `asset_storage_bucket` field to specify the S3 bucket where assets will be stored.
 Assets will be stored in S3 as `<AssetID>.zip` where AssetID is a hash of the unzipped asset.

 **Note**: All asset metadata will always be stored in Elasticsearch.